Join the Most Powerful Network in Education Innovation

 Discover the story of the Yass Prize, an initiative dedicated to celebrating, rewarding, and expanding innovative education providers.
 Explore our history and the last impact of these groundbreaking efforts.

-Bi-weekly news brief about our Nation’s Best Education Leaders
+Monthly News Brief about our Nation’s Best Education Leaders

 Latest News

-BREAKING: $1 Million Yass Prize Launches 2025 Competition
+$1 Million Yass Prize Launches 2026 Competition

 The Yass Foundation for Education advances the four core STOP principles: Sustainable, Transformational, Outstanding, and Permissionless education.
 Each year, the Foundation will reward dozens of organizations, building a growing network of innovative providers that